-Collecting user insights is critical for business, but organizing and reusing these insights, in the long run, is what helps companies to succeed.
+Collecting user insights is critical for businesses, but organizing and reusing these insights, in the long run, is what helps them grow.

 What are research insights?